saltysystems/overworld/doc/quickstart.md

       {noreply, State}.
 ```

+We first implement API functions for starting and stopping the server, as well
+as joining and parting.
+You can add any additional logic here that you like, as
+well as during the callback handler (e.g. `handle_join/3` or `handle_part/3`).

+The behavior requires the callbacks `handle_join/3`, `handle_part/3`, and
+`handle_tick/2`.
+These correspond to handling when new clients join the zone,
+when clients part (leave) the zone, and when the server is supposed to process
+a tick that updates its internal state.
+You can also implement the optinal
+`handle_disconnect/2` behavior which is triggered depending on zone
+configuration.

 At this point we have a working zone, although it doesn't do much aside from
 log when a player joins or leaves.